Custom Residential Splash Pads in Phoenix, Arizona

 - Best for

-- Families with young kids who aren't ready for a pool — or households that want a fun water feature alongside one
+- Families with young kids who aren't ready for a pool — or households that want an interactive water feature alongside one

 - Planning investment

-- Splash pad pricing depends on footprint, feature count, surface material, and the recirculation system.
+- Splash pad pricing depends on footprint, feature count, surface material, drainage, and the water system specified.

 - Typical timeline

-- Most residential splash pads complete in a few weeks once permits and equipment are in hand.
+- On-site work is often a few weeks once permits and equipment are in hand.

 - Service area